MathsShen/NumpyImplementationOfNNFromTheoreticalPerspective/README.md

 ```

 ## Postscript
 It's been confusing me.
 I was thinking that this whole thing involves tensor product.
-But it turns out to be just an application of the fourth definition of matrix product.
+Surprisingly, however, it turns out to be just an application of the fourth definition of matrix product.